Bayesian Invariance Modeling of Multi-Environment Data: Introduction

 \section{Introduction}

-An important goal of statistics is to identify features that have stable effects across varying settings and conditions.
-This ability is important for building robust prediction models that generalize well to novel situations, and for uncovering causal mechanisms to inform effective interventions.
+An important goal of statistics is to identify variables whose conditional relationship with an outcome remains stable across varying settings and conditions, broadly called \textit{environments}.
+These variables can support prediction models that generalize to novel situations, and in some settings they can point to causal mechanisms that underlie the data. \looseness=-1

-To this end, \citet{peters2016causal} introduced the problem of \textit{invariant prediction}.
-In this problem, we are given feature/outcome data from multiple \textit{environments}, each involving a different data-generating distribution.
-Our goal is to find the set of features that are \textit{invariant} to the environment, i.e., those that govern the outcome in the same way across all environments.
-To solve the problem, existing algorithms either search over invariant sets and use hypothesis testing \citep{peters2016causal}, or frame the problem as a regularized optimization that encourages an invariant solution \citep{fan2023environment}.
+Classical variable selection asks which predictors explain an outcome under the distribution represented by the observed data.
+In multi-environment data, however, this target can conflate stable relationships with environment-specific associations.
+A variable may be predictive because it participates in a stable conditional relationship with the outcome, or because it is correlated with the outcome only under a particular site, cohort, time period, experimental condition, or sampling regime.
+For example, in multi-site clinical studies, differences across hospitals, including clinical workflows and patient demographics, can induce site-specific effects.
+As a result, a variable can appear important within observed hospitals under conventional selection while failing to support robust prediction in a new hospital \citep{sauer2022leveraging,singh2022generalizability,knight2025fast}.

+In contrast, \textit{invariant variable selection}, first formalized by \citet{peters2016causal}, targets variables whose conditional relationship with the outcome is shared across environments.
+Formally, suppose we collect data $\calD :=\{\{ x_{ei}, y_{ei}\}_{i=1}^{n_e}\}_{e=1}^{E}$ from known environments $e=1,\ldots,E$.
+In this data, $x$ is a vector of feature variables, $y$ is an outcome of interest, and $i$ indexes data points.
+The goal is to identify the invariant features of $x$.
+These are the features such that the conditional distribution of the response is the same across environments, even though the distribution of the features may vary across them.

+Continuing the clinical example, each environment is a hospital, and each data point contains features $x$, such as patient characteristics and clinical measurements, and the treatment outcome $y$.
+Invariant variable selection seeks features that can reliably predict the outcome across hospitals.
+This target is useful when a new hospital maintains the same stable prediction mechanism, even if the the remaining variables change.
+It may also reveal biological mechanisms, rather than artifacts of site-specific clinical practice.

+Beyond clinical applications, invariance has been a useful modeling tool in many settings.
+In manufacturing, environments may be different plants, production lines, or operating conditions; invariant features could correspond to process variables whose relationship with an outcome (like product quality) persists across changes in equipment or operating regime \citep{mo2024sparsity}.
+In gene perturbation studies, environments are experimental regimes that alter the joint distribution of gene expression and invariant features are candidate regulators of a target gene \citep{meinshausen2016methods}.